-Asare, K. N., Abdolmohammadi, M. J., Hunton, J. E. (forthcoming).
+Asare, K. N., Abdolmohammadi, M. J., Hunton, J. E. (2011).
 The influence of corporate governance ratings on buy-side analysts' earnings forecast certainty: Evidence from the United States and the United Kingdom.
-Behavioral Research in Accounting.
+Behavioral Research in Accounting, 23 (2), 1-26.

 The current study investigates how corporate governance ratings affect the certainty of buy-side analysts’ earnings forecasts.
 Nineteen financial analysts from the United States (U.S.) and 17 from the United Kingdom (U.K.) participated in a 1 x 2 (corporate governance ratings: below or above industry average) within-participant experiment.
 We find that, on average, analysts exhibit more certainty in their range forecasts when the corporate governance rating is above average, relative to below average.
 We also observe a significant interaction between the corporate governance ratings and country, indicating that U.K. analysts exhibit stronger responses to a below average rating than U.S. analysts, while responses to an above average rating are not significantly different between the two countries.
 These results suggest a need to investigate cultural or other factors that can impede the seamless integration of national capital markets into a unified global financial network.